General Regulations for Professional Doctorate Degree/Taught Postgraduate Degree/Diploma/Certificate Programmes

 The length of thesis/portfolio of works can vary from programme to programme, having regard to the nature of the programme.
 Normally it should fall between 40,000 and 60,000 words.

 - Each student should be assigned a Principal Supervisor, who is an academic staff from the academic unit of the University offering the programme, and a Co-supervisor, who can be an academic staff or a practitioner with relevant qualifications and professional experience.

-- The appointment procedures and the role of supervisors shall follow the guidelines stated in section 7 of the Handbook for Research Postgraduate Student.
+- The appointment procedures and the role of supervisors shall follow the guidelines stated in section 6 of the “Guidelines and Procedures for Research Postgraduate Degrees” of the Handbook for Research Postgraduate Student.

 - Students will need to have successfully presented and defended their thesis or portfolio of works in order to graduate.